wp-plugins/antispam-for-all-fields/readme.txt

 === Antispam for all fields ===
 Contributors: Ramon Fincken
 Donate link: http://donate.ramonfincken.com
-Tags: spam,antispam,phpbbantispam,anti-spam,comment,comments,spambots,spambot,ban,banned,list,deny,protect
+Tags: spam,antispam,phpbbantispam,anti-spam
 Requires at least: 2.0.2
 Tested up to: 3.0.1
-Stable tag: 0.2
+Stable tag: 0.3

 Plugin to reject spam.
 Port from same author from http://www.phpbbantispam.com Actually visits the URL from commenter to spider for spamwords.
 Plugin does a lot more.